 The cypress swamp is also a habitat for many animals—common birds include wood and black duck, pileated and downy woodpeckers, prothonotary warbler, screech and great horned owl, great blue heron and more.
 Beaver, muskrats, raccoons, a variety of water snakes, frogs, turtles and a healthy fish population (fishing is allowed) are also likely to be spotted in and around the water.

-Need to know: Come prepared—there are no restroom facilities or drinking water on-site; kayaking is the preferred method of recreation at this site, but canoeing and stand-up paddleboarding are fine as well; parking on-site is free; the preserve is open seven days per week during the warmer months, and on weekends only during the off-season (September through March)
+Need to know: Come prepared—there are no restroom facilities or drinking water on-site; kayaking is the preferred method of recreation at this site, but canoeing and stand-up paddleboarding are allowed as well; parking on-site is free; the preserve is open seven days per week during the warmer months, and on weekends only during the off-season (September through March).

 Robertson Millpond Preserve is located at 6333 Robertson Pond Rd., Wendell, NC 27591